Masaru Nakamura

-Masaru Nakamura (中村 勝, Nakamura Masaru) (born December 11, 1991) is a Japanese professional baseball player for the Orix Buffaloes of the Nippon Professional Baseball (NPB).
-He has previously played in NPB for the Hokkaido Nippon-Ham Fighters.
+Masaru Nakamura (中村 勝, Nakamura Masaru) (born December 11, 1991) is a Japanese professional baseball pitcher who is a free agent.
+He has previously played in Nippon Professional Baseball (NPB) for the Hokkaido Nippon-Ham Fighters and Orix Buffaloes.

 Career

 Hokkaido Nippon-Ham Fighters

 Nakamura debuted for the Hokkaido Nippon-Ham Fighters on August 11, 2010.
 He had 18 strikeouts in 2013 for the Hokkaido Nippon-Ham Fighters.
 Through 2016 with the Fighters, Nakamura had a 14-16 with a 3.89 ERA and 146 strikeouts.
 Nakamura did not return to the Fighters after a 2019 season in which he allowed 6 runs in only 2.0 innings of work.
 In parts of 9 seasons, Nakamura recorded a 15-17 record with a 4.07 ERA and 150 strikeouts.

 Nakamura signed on to play for the Brisbane Bandits in the Australian Baseball League for the 2020/2021 season.